ivineettiwari/Python-Lecture-Notes/Data Analytics OverView/011_Decoding-Hypothesis-Testing-Methods-and-P-Values.md

 4.  **A p-value > 0.05 is not a "failure":** It simply means the data does not provide strong enough evidence to support the alternative hypothesis.
 5.  **Always go beyond the p-value:** Report effect sizes and confidence intervals to provide a complete picture of your findings and their practical importance.

-**Next Lecture:** We will explore the analysis of variance (ANOVA), which extends the t-test to compare means across three or more groups.
+**Next Lecture:** We will explore **Mastering the Central Limit Theorem**, one of the most important and powerful concepts in statistics.
+We'll learn how this theorem allows us to make inferences about populations using sample data, and understand why it's the foundation of most statistical methods.

+**Topics to be covered:**
+- Understanding what the Central Limit Theorem states
+- Why the CLT is so important in statistics
+- Sampling distributions and their properties
+- How sample size affects the CLT
+- Practical applications of the CLT
+- Conditions for the CLT to apply
+- Real-world examples and demonstrations

 **Are there any questions?**